apache/incubator-brooklyn/docs/use/guide/defining-applications/basic-concepts.md

 Configuration values can be specified in a configuration file (``~/.brooklyn/brooklyn.properties``) to apply universally, and/or programmatically to a specific entity and its descendants using the ``entity.setConfig(KEY, VALUE)`` method.

-Many common configuration parameters are available as "flags" which can be supplied in the entity's constructor of the form ``new MyEntity(owner, config1: "value1", config2: "value2")``.
+Additionally, many common configuration parameters are available as "flags" which can be supplied in the entity's constructor of the form ``new MyEntity(owner, config1: "value1", config2: "value2")``.

-Documentation of the flags available for individual constructors can be found in the javadocs, or by inspecting ``@SetFromFlag`` annotations on the ``ConfigKey`` definitions.
+Documentation of the flags available for individual constructors can normally be found in the javadocs, or by inspecting ``@SetFromFlag`` annotations on the ``ConfigKey`` static field definitions in the class or its ancestors (often in interfaces).

 ### Sensors and Effectors